MMIV-ML/ELMED219-2025/Lab1-NetworkSci-PSN/README.md

 If you have a subscription to [ChatGPT Plus](https://openai.com/blog/chatgpt-plus), you can also try out the the [**Medical AI Assistant (UiBmed - ELMED219 & BMED365)**](https://chat.openai.com/g/g-d90dfN17H-medical-ai-assistant-uibmed-elmed219-bmed365) and see if you can get it to answer some of your questions related to graph theory, network science and patient similarity network, cfr.[[here](./assets/ELMED219_BMED365_2024_PSN.pdf)].

-- _Hva er grafteori og hvordan defineres en graf?_
+- _Hva er grafteori og hvordan defineres en graf? (answer in English, please)_
 - _Hva menes med "nettverk-vitenskap"?_
 - _Hva karakteriserer et "patient similarity network" og hva kan det brukes til?_